odinuv/web/en/apv/walkthrough/dynamic-page/index.md

 {% endhighlight %}

 The above example will print `Hi John4`.
 As you can see, there are no *declarations* of variables.
 In PHP a variable is declared simply by assigning it a value.
-Because PHP is a **dynamically typed language**, The [type of the variable](/en/apv/articles/programming/#type-system) is defined by the variable content.
+Because PHP is a **dynamically typed language**, the [type of the variable](/en/apv/articles/programming/#type-system) is defined by the variable content.
 So `$count = 0` is an integer variable and `$count = 'many'` is a string variable.
 The type of the variable